 In fibre optic communication systems the study of rare events is of great importance to derive reliable estimates of outage and error probabilities.
 The research focuses on using supercomputers with thousands of cores to run these massively parallel simulations and to develop the simulation software used.
 Contact: Dr. Marc Eberhard

-Funded studentships, which are typically restricted to EU citizens, are advertised on the school website when they are available.
-Non-EU citizens may apply but they must provide full funding for fees and maintenance.
-Formal applications should be submitted to the research office of the School of Engineering and Applied Science.
+Funded studentships, which are typically restricted to UK/EU citizens, are advertised on the University and School websites when they are available.
+Applicants from outside the EU may apply for the studentships but will need to pay the difference between the ‘Home/EU’ and the ‘Overseas’ tuition fees.
+Formal applications should be made through online-application or by contacting the Research Admission Officer (email@example.com) at School of Engineering and Applied Science.